Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Literature Review

 \subsection{Renewables and Uncertainties}

 Economic and environmental benefits of EBs hinge on the effective integration of RES for either complete or partial vehicle charging \citep{yao2017optimal}.
 A review of models for smart charging of EVs using PVs and ToU pricing can be found in \cite{fachrizal2020smart}.
 Energy storage systems are a potential solution to reduce high electricity demand charges at charging locations \citep{he2019fast, zhong2024joint}.
 Recent studies have focused on such integrated systems. \cite{leou2017optimal} integrated wind energy sources into the power grid, and \cite{jin2022development} focused on a PV-based charging station with BESS to optimize the overall operational cost for bus and parking agencies, respectively. \cite{liao2021decentralized} explored the cost potential of EBs by considering their bus-to-grid capabilities to sell electricity back to the grid. \cite{ke2020battery} utilized a genetic algorithm to optimize charging and discharging schedules for the Penghu bus transportation system, considering factors such as solar and wind power generation, feeder load, and demand response. \cite{yusuf2023comparative} addressed uncertainties related to PV systems and building load patterns by employing 15-minute long short-term memory predictions.
 Their objective was to minimize the overall cost of workplace-integrated microgrids. \cite{singh2020implementation} explored a system with PVs, BESS, a diesel generator, and grid-connected charging stations to ensure constant and uninterrupted charging, whereas \cite{li2024optimizing} proposed a system in which EBs are equipped with rooftop solar panels to provide on-board energy supply.
-To address the uncertainty in solar energy generation, \cite{li2020energy} used chance-constrained LPs and \cite{kumar2022multiobjective} proposed a two-stage multi-objective planning framework to coordinate the scheduling of EVs, BESS, and PVs at a charging station. \cite{liu2023optimal} addressed the charging location planning problem, and \cite{liu2024electric} addressed the charge scheduling problem integrated with PV and BESS using an MILP model.
+To address the uncertainty in solar energy generation, \cite{li2020energy} used chance-constrained LPs and \cite{kumar2022multiobjective} proposed a two-stage multi-objective planning framework to coordinate the scheduling of EVs, BESS, and PVs at a charging station. \cite{liu2023optimal} addressed the charging location planning problem, and \cite{liu2024electric} addressed the charge scheduling problem integrated with PV and BESS using an MILP model. \cite{hu2025optimal} proposed a charge scheduling problem integrated with station-level photovoltaic requirements using an MILP model, which was solved using Lagrangian relaxation and a dynamic programming algorithm. \cite{zhang2025optimal} proposed a non-linear model to address the charge scheduling integrated with PV planning, and later converted it into a linear tractable model.
+However, they did not consider seasonality in solar energy generation.